reflectoring/reflectoring.github.io/content/blog/2022/2022-02-10-getting-started-with-amazon-sqs.md

   }

   private static SqsClient getSQSClient() {
   ...
   }

 }
 ```
-Here in the `receiveFifoMessage()` method, we are using long polling for receiving messages from the queue.
+Here in the `receiveFifoMessage()` method, we are using long polling to receive messages from the queue.
 We have also added an interval of `20` seconds (using `Thread.sleep()`) to delay the subsequent reading of the messages from the queue.
 After receiving the message from the SQS queue, we are getting the `receiptHandle` identifier of the message and using it to delete this message from the queue.

 The `receiptHandle` identifier is associated with a specific instance of receiving a message.
 It is different each time we receive the message in case we receive the message more than once.
 So we must use the most recently received `receiptHandle` for the message for sending deletion requests.